cgiraldom/meli-test/README.md

 All the React components inside the `src/components` folder we're created as pure functional components.
 This make tests easier to write and the components easier to understand.

+### Styles

+SASS is used as it gives more flexibility for writing an scalable CSS architecture.

 ### Routing
 The `react-router` library is used to handle the routing logic.